metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 Future versions of this format MAY add support for more consensus algorithms and/or other types of sensitive information.
 As an example, consider the potential addition of HotStuff as a DVT cluster consensus protocol.
 The following DVT keystore might become a valid configuration:

-(TODO: review protocol and append / fix if needed!)

 ```
 {
   "crypto": {